WWE Afterburn

 WWE Afterburn is an American syndicated television program which recaps events taking place on WWE's weekly flagship program, SmackDown.
 Along with Bottom Line, it replaced WWE's previous syndicated highlight show, Jakked.
 The show ran from May 2002 until September 2005 domestically, broadcasting 172 episodes domestically before being removed from syndication.
-The show continues to run in some international markets such as South Africa, Italy, Germany, Spain and South Asia.
+The show continued to run in some international markets such as South Africa, Italy, Germany, Spain and South Asia until the end of 2024.

 International variations

 Malaysia, and South Africa

 In Malaysia, Afterburn debuted on May 6, 2011.
 It aired every Monday at 10 pm on Astro SuperSport 4, but now on Astro Prima every Thursday at 11 pm.
 The show airs on eKasi+ in South Africa on Fridays at 10 pm.

 Australia

 In Australia, WWE Afterburn debuted in 2008 on Channel Nine.
 Afterburn was the only free-to-air WWE show in Australia at the time, with Raw, SmackDown, NXT and Superstars all airing on Fox8.
 Afterburn had a time slot 1 pm every Sunday, before being moved to 12 am every Tuesday.
 WWE Afterburn aired 132 episodes in Australia before being removed from syndication on July 28, 2010.
 Afterburn was replaced with a similar show titled WWE Experience starting November 4 however in December 2014, Afterburn returned and was broadcast on 7mate.